 William has developed a busy practice in the field of personal injury.
 He has experience of advising and representing both Claimants and Defendants in cases involving a wide range of legal issues, including:

-William has developed a growing practice in the field of personal injuries sustained abroad, at sea and in the air.
-He receives regular instructions in relation to claims in which jurisdictional challenges have been raised, as well as cases engaging the Brussels I (recast) and Rome II Regulations.
+William has developed a significant practice in the field of personal injuries sustained abroad, at sea and in the air.
+He receives regular instructions in relation to claims in which jurisdictional challenges have been raised, as well as cases engaging the Brussels I (recast) and Rome II Regulations and the implications of Brexit.
 He regularly advises on issues relating to these topics as well as the Package Travel Regulations, holiday claims (including gastric illness), local standards, and foreign road traffic accidents.
 A growing number of his recent instructions involve claims with a foreign element in which fraud concerns have arisen.

 William is regularly instructed in cases involving employers’ liability and public liability.
 He has successfully advised and represented both Claimants and Defendants in cases involving the application of the six-pack regulations, Highways Act 1980, Occupiers’ Liability Act 1957, Occupiers’ Liability Act 1984, as well as cases involving the application of more esoteric health and safety legislation.
 William enjoys the varied nature of this work.

-William also has experience in representing interested parties at inquests.
-In 2010 he was led by Christopher Kennedy QC in the high profile inquest concerning the deaths arising out of the Dreamspace incident which occurred in Chester Le Street in July 2006.
+William has experience in representing interested parties at inquests.
+In 2010 he was led by Christopher Kennedy KC in the high profile inquest concerning the deaths arising out of the Dreamspace incident which occurred in Chester Le Street in July 2006.

-William has delivered seminars in a number of areas of personal injury law and is happy to do so upon request.
-He enjoys meeting his Instructing Solicitors face-to-face to discuss their areas of practice and interest.
+William has delivered many seminars in a number of areas of personal injury law and is happy to do so upon request.
+William has also taken part in Q&A workshops and mock trials which he considers can provide practical training for his Instructing Solicitors.
+He enjoys meeting his Instructing Solicitors face-to-face to discuss their areas of practice, current legal trends and interests.

 Personal Injury Bar Association